FarukValjevac/ApiRefactoring/Backend/README.md

 #### **Assumptions**

-- All new membership periods created with state 'planned'
+- All new membership periods created with state 'pending'
 - Membership state automatically calculated based on dates
 - Payment method defaults to empty string if null in database
+- Terminated memberships preserve historical data for auditing

 #### **Design Decisions**